 According to brain science, when information is taken in through the senses, the brain does a quick scan to determine if it’s stressful or threatening in any way:

 - If not, higher cognitive faculties are engaged to process that information, allowing us to apply judgment, solve problems, exercise creativity, put our thoughts into words and interact with others.

 - If stress or a threat is perceived, our primitive “fight-or-flight response” is activated.
 In this state, we tend to become defensive and rigid, and emotions such as fear or anger may arise.

 Everyone perceives threats differently based on their personality and conditioning, but employees who are at odds with their team can set off an adversarial situation.
 Not only are they perceived as difficult by others, but they also see others as the difficult ones who are thwarting their goals.

-“When we are upset with them and they are upset with us, we are all coming from the fight or flight part of the brain; thus, our ability to solve problems is compromised,” says Bill Crawford, PhD, author of Dealing with Difficult Team Members.
+“When we are upset with them and they are upset with us, we are all coming from the fight or flight part of the brain; thus, our ability to solve problems is compromised,” says Bill Crawford, PhD, author of From Chaos to Calm: Dealing with Difficult People.
 Suggestions for change are received as criticism, Crawford adds, which can make matters even worse.